 With an Argument

-You can explicitly pass the license key to Dotfuscator's various build interfaces.
+You can explicitly pass a license key (formatted as a license string) to Dotfuscator's various build interfaces.
 This includes:

 Licenseparameter of the Dotfuscate task for MSBuild.